rachel-13/everest-coding-challenge/README.md

 ### Ideas:

 1. Smaller problems first.
-Solve packages to pick first using dynamic programming to find max weight item to carry, with backtracking to get the selected items to include
+Solve packages to pick first using Dynamic Programming and bundle them up into a data structure that summarizes info such as `numberOfPackagesInBundle`, `packageBundleWeightInKg` and `packageBundleDeliveryTimeInHours`.
+2. Step 1 is to generate a dynamic programming table that maximizes weight.
+Then find ways to change the logic to track max number of packages included so far and which packages, then future calculations use this as decision as well.
-2. If items are of same weight, then use distance to determine which package to include
+3. If bundle of items are of same weight, then use shorter delivery time to determine which package to include
-3. Then develop logic to keep track of which vehicles to carry which package and ETA to return to station.
+4. Then develop logic to keep track of which vehicles to carry which package and ETA to return to station.

 Cleanup work to do:
 1. Rename all `packageWeight` to `packageWeightInKg` and `destinationDistance` to `destinationDistanceInKm`